ready4-dev/readyforwhatsnext/content/en/docs/Model/Using-Modules/People/Pipeline-People/_index.md

 categories:
 - Documentation
 tags:
+- Model
+- Model - modules
-- Model - People
+- Model - modules (people)
-- Pipeline
-- Pipeline - People
+- Software - pipeline
 ---

 Work is underway to add to develop additional ready4 modules for modelling people.
 All of this work currently exists as [unreleased code](/docs/getting-started/software/status/unreleased/).
 The pipeline of projects is as follows:

-- Modules for creating synthetic household datasets from multiple longitudinal datasets of varying structure, including modules specifically designed to streamline wrangling data from the HILDA and LSAC datasets (both from Australia); and
+- modules for creating synthetic household datasets from multiple longitudinal datasets of varying structure, including modules specifically designed to streamline wrangling data from the HILDA and LSAC datasets (both from Australia); and

-- Modules to implement agent based model simulations.
+- modules to implement agent based model simulations.

 A significant amount of work has already been completed on both projects and initial [development releases](/docs/getting-started/software/status/development-releases/) of each, along with one scientific manuscript, are anticipated in the second half of 2023.